 Benefits of Professional Whitening

 Professionally whitening your teeth is one of the easiest and quickest ways to enhance your appearance.
 Many people desire to whiten their teeth but they don’t want to spend the money to do it professionally.
-As your family dentist, we would like to provide you with information about the professional teeth whitening options that are available to you so that you can make the best decision for yourself about whitening your teeth.
+As your cosmetic dentist in Richmond, VA, we would like to provide you with information about the professional teeth whitening options that are available to you so that you can make the best decision for yourself about whitening your teeth.

-Whitening toothpastes typically have a certain amount of baking soda in them, which does have the capability to whiten your teeth.
-The problem with toothpastes, however, is that they do not stay on your teeth long enough to do anything dramatic.
+Whitening toothpaste typically has a certain amount of baking soda in them, which does have the capability to whiten your teeth.
+The problem with toothpaste, however, is that they do not stay on your teeth long enough to do anything dramatic.
 Seeing noticeable results with whitening toothpaste may take months and even then the results will be minor.

 Over-The-Counter Whitening Strips and Gels